vmhowley/ManitasRd/README.md

-# SolucionaRd
+# ManitasRd

-SolucionaRd is a platform designed to connect clients seeking various services with professional technicians.
+ManitasRd is a platform designed to connect clients seeking various services with professional technicians.
 It facilitates service requests, custom quotes, communication, and reviews, aiming to streamline the process of finding and hiring skilled help.

 ## Features